pimutils/vdirsyncer/docs/config.rst

   sync`` is executed.
 See also :ref:`collections_tutorial`.

   The special values ``"from a"`` and ``"from b"``, tell vdirsyncer to try autodiscovery on a specific storage.
+It means all the collections on side A / side B.

   If the collection you want to sync doesn't have the same name on each side, you may also use a value of the form ``["config_name", "name_a", "name_b"]``.